SPK1997/http-tcp-relationship/README.md

 - I used wireshark but any network analyzer tool can be used for this.
 Another popular alternative is fiddler.
 - Then I created a TCP client and sent the raw hex data to the HTTP server and guess what ?
 - The server treated this like a normal HTTP request hence proving that HTTP works only when data is in a certain structure.

-*HTTP/3 unlike its previous versions uses UDP which is another transport layer protocol responsible for transporting data.

 **4) How to use the project ?**
 - Install node.js in your system.